 #3 Its reflection in the life (2Pet.
 3:18 keywords: grow in grace and in the knowledge of our Lord and Saviour Jesus Christ) is fulfilled as we (John 15:12-15) grow in our personal relationship with Jesus (John 15:1-15, Gal.
 5:21-26 & Col. 3:10-17) and become better Christians and thus more like Jesus (reflection).

-An in-depth study of backsliding can be found in the two-article series BACKSLIDING: QUEST FOR THE TRUTH and single article THE KING OF THE THORNS on this commentary.
+An in-depth study of backsliding can be found in the two-article series BACKSLIDING: QUEST FOR THE TRUTH and three-article THE KING OF THE THORNS on this commentary.
 God Bless You.